lagimik/PartnerCrucible/SecuritySolutionArea.md

 ## Purpose

-A collection of resources to build Microsoft security practice.
+A Collection of resources for Microsoft practice building in the Security solution area.
+For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).
+To contribute to this section, see [Contributer's Guide](Contributing.md)

-## References
+## Security References

 Source | Description | Notes
 :----- | :-----  | :-----